-DAF is repealing its prior procedures and practices for implementing NEPA, a "purely procedural statute" which "simply prescribes the necessary process for an agency's environmental review of a project-a review that is, even in its most rigorous form, "only one input into an agency's decision and does not itself require any particular substantive outcome."
-Seven County, 145 S.Ct. at 1507, 1511 (internal quotation omitted).
-"NEPA imposes no substantive constraints on the agency's ultimate decision to build, fund, or approve a proposed project," and "is relevant only to the question of whether an agency's final decision"- i.e., that decision to authorize, fund, or otherwise carry out a particular proposed project or activity- "was reasonably explained."
+The Army is repealing its prior procedures and practices for implementing NEPA, a "purely procedural statute" which "simply prescribes the necessary process' for an agency's environmental review of a project-a review that is, even in its most rigorous form, "only one input into an agency's decision and does not itself require any particular substantive outcome."
+Seven County, 145 S. Ct. at 1507, 1511 (internal quotation omitted).
+"NEPA imposes no substantive constraints on the agency's ultimate decision to build, fund, or approve a proposed project," and "is relevant only to the question of whether an agency's final decision"-i.e., that decision to authorize, fund, or otherwise carry out a particular proposed project or activity-"was reasonably explained."
 Id. at 1511.
 As such, notice and comment procedures are not required because this revision falls within the Administrative Procedure Act (APA) exception for "rules of agency organization, procedure, or practice."
 5 U.S.C.
 553(b)(A).
-DAF's existing regulations do not dictate what outcomes such consideration must produce, nor do they impose binding legal obligations on private citizens.
-Rather, they prescribe how DAF will conduct its NEPA reviews: detailing the structure of environmental impact statements, specifying submission requirements, and directing the timing of public comment periods.
+The Army's existing regulations do not dictate what outcomes such consideration must produce, nor do they impose binding legal obligations on private citizens.
+Rather, they prescribe how the Army will conduct its NEPA reviews: detailing the structure of environmental impact statements, specifying submission requirements, and directing the timing of public comment periods.
 These are procedural provisions, not ones that impose substantive environmental obligations or restrictions.
-DAF recognized as much, indeed, even when codifying them: DAF was explicit that was "issuing its NEPA Guidelines as regulations that will be published in the Code of Federal Regulations" to "ensure that its NEPA procedures are more accessible to the public," and not because the agency had changed its mind that the procedures were just that, procedural.
-57 FR 15122; 55 FR 46444.
-Indeed, both emphasized that "[t]he rule amends and codifies already existing policies and procedures for compliance with NEPA," and contained no substantive changes that would impose obligations on private citizens.
-57 FR 15144; 55 FR 46448.
 Thus, because procedural rules do not require notice and comment, they do not require notice and comment to be removed from the Code of Federal Regulations.
 See 5 U.S.C.
-553(b)(A).
+553(b)(A).1

-Moreover, even if (and to the extent that) DAF's regulations were not procedural rules, they may be characterized as interpretative rules or general statements of policy under 5 U.S.C.
+Moreover, even if (and to the extent that) the Army regulations were not procedural rules, they may be characterized as interpretative rules or general statements of policy under 5 U.S.C.
 553(b)(A).
-An interpretative rule provides an interpretation of a statute, rather than making discretionary policy choices that establish enforceable rights or obligations for regulated parties under delegated congressional authority.
-The definitions in Appendix A of DAF's procedures, for instance, may be classified as such.
-General statements of policy provide notice of an agency's intentions as to how it will enforce statutory requirements, again without creating enforceable rights or obligations for regulated parties under delegated congressional authority.
-The prefatory sections DAF's procedures, for instance, may be classified as general statements
+An interpretative rule provides an interpretation of a statute, rather than making

 1 Just so, DoD's new procedures will also be purely procedural, guiding the Department's own compliance with NEPA.
 Indeed, it is hard to see how they could be otherwise, since the Supreme Court has recently repeatedly emphasized that "NEPA is a purely procedural statute."
-Seven County, 145 S.Ct. at 1507, see id. at 1510 ("NEPA is purely procedural....
+Seven County, 145 S. Ct., see id. at 1510 ("NEPA is purely procedural....
 NEPA 'does not mandate particular results, but simply prescribes the necessary process' for an agency's environmental review of a project;"); id. at 1511 (NEPA is a purely procedural statute"); id. at 1513 (NEPA is properly understood as "a modest procedural requirement"); id. at 1514 ("NEPA's status as a purely procedural statute"); see also id. at 1507 ("Simply stated, NEPA is a procedural cross-check, not a substantive roadblock.").
 Procedures for implementing a purely procedural statute must be, by their nature, procedural rules.
 Surely cannot be legislative rules; as such, they do not need to be promulgated via notice-and-comment rulemaking.
 See 5 U.S.C.
 553(b)(A).